-Print Newspaper Ad Costs
+Print Newspaper Ad Cost

-Price for Full Page Ad
+Price for a Full-page Ad

 Milwaukee Journal Sentinel

-In addition to print ads, most papers also offer online ads that display on their website.
-In a digital age, more and more readers are turning to the web to access news instead of turning pages of a physical paper.
-Without printing costs, digital ads are typically much less costly than print ads.
-Pricing can range from as little as $50 for a local paper with a small circulation to thousands for a major publication, though some only offer print or print and digital advertising options.
+In addition to print ads, many newspapers also offer online ads that display on their websites.
+In the digital age, more and more readers are turning to the web to access news instead of turning pages of a physical paper.
+Some publications also offer discounted bundled options for print and digital placement that reduce your cost-per-ad.

 Newspaper Ad Pricing Structures

-- Price per column inch: A column inch is a unit of space one column wide by 1 inch high.
+- Price per column inch: A column inch is a unit of space pertaining to one column wide by 1 inch high.
 For example, if a newspaper charges $12 per column inch, an ad measuring four columns wide by 10 inches deep would cost $480.
 This is calculated by four columns x 10 inches = 40 column inches x $12 per column inch = $480.

-- Modular pricing: With this type of pricing, newspapers charge based on set modules, such as full page, half page, quarter page, and eighth page.
+- Modular pricing: With this type of pricing, newspapers charge based on set modules, such as full-page, half-page, quarter-page, and eighth page.
 Although the modules can be also described in column inches, they are easier to understand as set shapes or sizes.

-Factors That Affect Newspaper Ad Costs
+Factors That Affect How Much Newspaper Ads Cost